-Foundation Fellowship and Bernard Ramsey Honors Scholarship @ UGA Award Amount: Varies Deadline: November 1, 2018
+Foundation Fellowship and Bernard Ramsey Honors Scholarship @ UGA Award Amount: Varies Deadline: November 1, 2019

-The Foundation Fellowship The Fellowship provides an annual stipend of $12,000 for Georgia residents (in addition to the Zell Miller Scholarship, valued at $9,552 per year).
-Additionally, Fellows receive individual travel-study grants ($9,000), spring group travel-study (one domestic and two international trips, valued at $9,900), research and academic conference grants ($1,750), and a post-first-year study abroad program at Oxford University (valued at $8,500).
+The Foundation Fellowship The Fellowship provides an annual stipend of $12,300 for Georgia residents (in addition to the Zell Miller Scholarship, valued at $9,552 per year).
+Additionally, Fellows receive individual travel-study grants ($9,000), spring group travel-study (one domestic and two international trips, valued at $9,900), research and academic conference grants ($1,750), and a post-first-year study abroad program at Oxford University (valued at $8,500)

 Submit an online short written response (250 words or less) for the question: "Imagine that your high school/college has been overrun with Zombies.
 Your math professor, the cafeteria ladies and even your best friend have all joined the walking dead.
 Use your brain to flesh out a plan to avoid the Zombies, including where you would hide and the top 5 things you would bring with you to stay alive."
-The Zombie Apocalypse Scholarship winner will be notified by email or phone on or around January 31, 2017.
+The Zombie Apocalypse Scholarship winner will be notified by email or phone on or around January 31, 2020.

-Horatio Alger State Scholarship Award Value: $25,000 Number of Scholarships – 106 Deadline: October 25, 2017
+Horatio Alger State Scholarship Award Value: $25,000 Deadline: October 25, 2019

 The National Scholarship Program is awarded to eligible students in all fifty states, the District of Columbia, and Puerto Rico.
 National Scholars receive an all-expenses paid trip to Washington, D.C., during the spring of their senior year to participate in the National Scholars Conference.
 To be eligible to apply for a Horatio Alger State Scholarship, applicants must meet the following criteria:

-Be enrolled full time as a high school senior in the United States; be progressing normally toward graduation in spring/summer of 2017 with plans to enter a college in the United States no later than the fall following graduation
+Be enrolled full time as a high school senior in the United States; be progressing normally toward graduation in spring/summer of 2019 with plans to enter a college in the United States no later than the fall following graduation

 Exhibit a strong commitment to pursue and complete a bachelor’s degree at an accredited non-profit public or private institution in the United States (students may start their studies at a two-year institution and then transfer to a four-year institution)